Zement/Reggie/BUILDING.md

 - Building on Mac and Linux hasn't been tested yet so it might not work on those platforms.

-## Building Without Cython
+## Building Without Cython (Recommended)
 Building without Cython will slow down the program a bit when it deals with anything LH related.

-1. You need to have at least Python 3.5, so make sure to install it and add it to `PATH` on Windows.
+1. You need to have at least Python 3.10, so make sure to install it and add it to `PATH` on Windows.
 1. Run the following command to install the required modules:
    ```
-   pip install PyQt5 nsmblib https://github.com/pyinstaller/pyinstaller/archive/develop.zip
+   pip install PyQt6 nsmblib pyinstaller
    ```
 1. In `libs/__init__.py`, change the line `has_cython = True` to `has_cython = False`.
-1. (Optional) You can change the version by editing the value of `PROJECT_VERSION` value in the file `build_reggie.py` and by editing the three `ReggieVersion` values in the file `globals_.py`.
+1. (Optional) You can change the version by editing the value of `PROJECT_VERSION` in the file `build_reggie.py` and the `ReggieVersionShort` value in the file `globals_.py`.
-1. If you're in Windows, you can run the `build_reggie.bat` script.
-On other platforms, you have to run the following command in the folder `build_reggie.bat` is in: `python -OO build_reggie.py`
+1. If you're on Windows, you can run the `build_reggie.bat` script.
+On other platforms, run the following command: `python -OO build_reggie.py`

 After the script finishes, the executable can be found in the `distrib` folder.

-## Building With Cython
+## Building With Cython (Advanced)
-Building with Cython will speed up the program a bit when it deals with anything LH related, but it's also more work to set up Cython when you're building Reggie Next.
+Building with Cython will speed up the program a bit when it deals with anything LH related, but it's also more work to set up.

-1. You **need** to use Python 3.7, so make sure to install it and add it to `PATH` on Windows.
+1. You need to use Python 3.10 or higher, so make sure to install it and add it to `PATH` on Windows.
-1. On that version, run this command to add the required modules.
-On Windows, you can replace `python` with `py -3.7` to make sure the modules are installed on the right version.
+1. Run this command to add the required modules:
    ```
-   python -m pip install PyQt5 nsmblib Cython https://github.com/pyinstaller/pyinstaller/archive/develop.zip
+   python -m pip install PyQt6 nsmblib Cython pyinstaller
    ```
 1. In `libs/__init__.py`, remove the lines:
    ```